Department of Agricultural, Food, and Resource Economics

 AB, SM, Harvard University

-Felicia Wu, John A. Hannah Distinguished Professor joined the faculty of Michigan State University in 2013, with a tenured joint appointment in the Department of Food Science and Human Nutrition and the Department of Agricultural, Food, and Resource Economics.
-Previously, she was an Associate Professor of Environmental and Occupational Health at University of Pittsburgh.
-In 2014 Felicia was named Director of the new MSU which is funded in part by the National Institutes of Health, the Bill & Melinda Gates Foundation, USAID and the USDA.
+Felicia Wu, John A. Hannah Distinguished Professor, joined the faculty of MSU in 2013 with a joint appointment in the Department of Food Science and Human Nutrition and the Department of Agricultural, Food and Resource Economics.
+Previously, she was an associate professor of environmental and occupational health at the University of Pittsburgh.

 Research and Outreach Interests